 If the driver who caused the accident is a friend or relative, you might be hesitant to file a claim against them.
 You might be worried about what will happen to your relationship if you do.

 It’s important to understand that filing a claim against the at-fault driver’s insurance company will not necessarily mean that your friend or relative will have to pay anything out of pocket.
-Their insurance company will likely be responsible for paying any damages awarded.
+Their insurance company will likely be responsible for paying any damages awarded up to their policy limits.

 The only party that benefits from an injured party not filing an insurance claim is the insurance company.
 By not filing a claim, the insurance company gets to keep the money that would have otherwise been paid out.